 Expand on what you read with hands-on activities

-To turn your read-aloud history into a full curriculum, pick up the History Quest: Early Times Study Guide, also from Pandia Press.
+To turn your read-aloud history into a full curriculum, pick up a History Quest: Early Times Study Guide or History Quest Middle Times Study Guide, also from Pandia Press.
 In the History Quest: Early Times chapter book, you will read about how the ancient Egyptians made mummies.
 With the companion study guide, you’ll make a mummy of your own out of an apple!
-Meet Ashoka the Great in History Quest: Early Times, and then use the study guide to cook a vegan Indian dinner that he would have enjoyed.
+Meet Marco Polo in History Quest: Middle Times and then show off a favorite past journey of your own by creating a map craft from the study guide.

-Our study guide includes hands-on projects, crafts, recipes, coloring pages, map work, discussion questions, suggestions for further reading, and more – everything you need to expand your History Quest: Early Times reading into a full year of history study.
-And for those who just can’t get enough read-aloud time together, the study guide also includes four weeks of literature study from ancient Sumer, Greece, India, and China.
+Our study guides include hands-on projects, crafts, recipes, coloring pages, map work, discussion questions, suggestions for further reading, and more – everything you need to expand your History Quest reading into a full year of history study.
+And for those who just can’t get enough read-aloud time together, the study guide also includes four weeks of literature study from ancient times or the Middle Ages.

 Reading aloud can be a fun way for families to learn together.
-It can even help you forge a stronger connection with your homeschooled child, and with History Quest: Early Times, you the parent might even learn a few things about ancient civilizations that you didn’t know before.
+It can even help you forge a stronger connection with your homeschooled child, and with History Quest, you, the parent might even learn a few things about these long-ago civilizations that you didn’t know before.